centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 | 7     | Short description of the realtime downtime       |
 | 8     | Apply downtime on linked services (0/1)          |

-#### Add service and service group realtime downtime
+#### Add service or service group downtime

-If you want to associate a service or service group to a realtime downtime, use the **ADD** action: To set the value of the start/end time, use the following format: YYYY/MM/DD HH:mm:
+If you want to apply downtime to a service or service group, use the **ADD** action.
+To set the value of the start/end time, use the following format: YYYY/MM/DD HH:mm

 ``` shell
 centreon -u admin -p 'centreon' -o RTDOWNTIME -a add -v "SVC;central,ping|central,memory;2017/09/24 10:00;2017/09/24 12:00;1;3600;my comments"